Definition of Allied Health Professionals

 Employment Agreements for Allied Health Professionals

 Allied health professionals often need specialized employment or consulting agreements.
-For example, our healthcare lawyers can draft nurse employment agreements, or, an agreement for a staffing company that supplies nursing professionals to hospitals, medical groups, and other clinical facilities.
+For example, our healthcare lawyers can draft nurse employment agreements or an agreement for a staffing company that supplies nursing professionals to hospitals, medical groups, and other clinical facilities.

-In these employment and staffing agreements, the nursing or other allied healthcare professional must commit to maintain their professional license in good standing; comply with all relevant laws and regulations, maintain a supervisory relationship with a supervising physician; complete appropriate medical charting notes and documentation in accordance with the employer’s policies and procedures; and inform the employer of any nursing board or other relevant agency investigation and discipline.
+In these employment and staffing agreements, the nursing or other allied healthcare professional must commit to maintain their professional license in good standing; comply with all relevant laws and regulations; maintain a supervisory relationship with a supervising physician; complete appropriate medical charting notes and documentation in accordance with the employer’s policies and procedures; and inform the employer of any nursing board or other relevant agency investigation and discipline.
 There are also provisions related to confidentiality and maintenance of trade secrets.

-If the nurse, physician assistant, or other allied health professional is also a shareholder of the professional medical corporation, then it is important to draft appropriate agreements including the shareholder agreement, stock purchase agreement, and other ancillary legal documents.
+If the nurse, physician assistant, or other allied health professional is also a shareholder of the professional medical corporation, then it is important to draft appropriate agreements, including the shareholder agreement, stock purchase agreement, and other ancillary legal documents.

 Our healthcare lawyers have handled many different kinds of healthcare ventures and situations.
 For example, one involved a healthcare company in which the nurse was giving patients specialized advice related to their use of cannabis (medical marijuana).
 Here the intersection of federal law and enforcement and state law requirements was particularly complex.
 As always, our legal documents and counsel are heavily dependent on our overarching regulatory knowledge, as the healthcare environment provides a rich, complicated, and ever-changing soil for entrepreneurial activity.